-Given the number of countries retained for analysis, we do not discuss individual country results, focusing instead on a summary of the results for the latest year available for each country.
-In what follows, we focus on our most complete specifications (i.e., column 4 of tables 2 to 14) and on the estimated coefficient for whether a respondent reports having undergone FGC, which is our variable of interest.
-Looking at the first line of each table, which presents the estimated coefficient on whether a respondent reports having undergone FGC are on average 16 percentage points more likely to be in favor of the practice in West Africa once household fixed effects (under which fixed effects for household, village, and beyond are subsumed) are included, but this average masks a considerable amount of heterogeneity.
+Given the number of countries retained for analysis, we do not discuss individual country results, focusing instead on a summary of the results for the most recent year available for each country.
+In what follows, we focus on our most complete specifications (i.e., column 4 of Tables 3 to 15) and on the estimated coefficient for whether a respondent reports having undergone FGC, which is our variable of interest.
+Looking at the first line of each table, which presents the estimated coefficient on whether a respondent reports having undergone FGC, our results suggest that women aged 15-49 who report having undergone FGC are on average 16 percentage points more likely to be in favor of the practice in West Africa once household fixed effects (under which fixed effects for village, region, and beyond are subsumed) are included, but this average masks a considerable amount of heterogeneity given that it is the result of averaging over our estimates of that increase in likelihood over the 38 country-year data sets we use in this paper the women included in our data, a woman's own reported FGC status has no relationship with whether she supports the continuance of the practice.
+Similarly, in Niger in 2012, and in Togo in 2010, that coefficient is not statistically significant, and the point estimate is less than 0.05.
+These coefficients are also statistically insignificant in all earlier available years of data from Niger and Togo.

-At one extreme of the distribution, there are countries where there is little to no relationship between having undergone FGC and being in favor of the practice.
-In Benin in 2011, for example, the estimated coefficient on whether a woman reports having undergone FGC in column 4 is neither economically nor statistically significant, which suggests that in this country-year, a woman's own FGC status has no impact on whether she supports the continuance of the practice.
-Similarly, in Niger in 2012, and in Togo in 2010, that coefficient was not statistically significant, and the point estimate is less than 0.05.
+At one extreme of the distribution, there are countries where there is little to no relationship between having undergone FGC and being in favor of the practice for women aged 15-49.
+In Benin in 2011, for example, the estimated coefficient on whether a woman reports having undergone FGC in column 4 is neither economically nor statistically significant, which suggests that in this country-year for

-At the other extreme of the distribution, there are countries where whether a respondent reports having undergone FGC appears to have a very strong association with whether she supports the practice.
-In The Gambia in 2010, the estimated coefficient on whether one reports having undergone FGC is equal to 0.502 and is significant at the 1 percent level.
-Similarly, in Mali in 2012, the estimated coefficient on whether one reports having undergone FGC is equal to 0.352 and is significant at the 1 percent level.
-Similarly, in Mali in 2012, the estimated coefficient on whether one reports having undergone FGC is equal to 0.352 and is significant at the 1 percent level.
-This suggests that in The Gambia in 2010 and in Mali in 2012, a respondent who reports having undergone FGC was respectively 50 and 35 percentage points more likely to support the practice.
+At the other extreme of the distribution, there are countries in which, for women aged 15-49, a woman's reported FGC status has a very strong association with whether she supports the practice.
+In The Gambia in 2010, the estimated coefficient on whether a woman aged 15-49 reports having undergone FGC is equal to 0.502 and is significant at the 1 percent level.
+Similarly, in Mali in 2012, the estimated coefficient on whether a woman aged 15-49 reports having undergone FGC is equal to 0.352 and is significant at the 1 percent level.
+Similarly, in Mali in 2012, the estimated coefficient on whether a woman aged 15-49 reports having undergone FGC is equal to 0.352 and is significant at the 1 percent level.
+This suggests that in The Gambia in 2010 and in Mali in 2012, a woman aged 15-49 who reports having undergone FGC was respectively 50 and 35 percentage points more likely to support the practice.
+The estimated coefficients and significance levels are very similar in earlier rounds of data collection for The Gambia and Mali.

-In alternative specifications of our main regression results, we included all variables listed above as well as (i) gender of the household head, and (ii) age of the respondent's partner.
+In an alternative specification of our main regression results, we included all variables listed above as well as (i) gender of the household head, and (ii) age of the respondent's partner.
 These variables are included to coarsely proxy for bargaining power of the woman in decisions related to FGC, such as whether or not her daughters will be cut.
-Tables 7a to 7al of the appendix display the regression results for this alternative specification.
+Tables 5a to 5al of the appendix display the regression results for this alternative specification.
 The results of this alternative specification are almost identical to the regression results presented here.